getcapm/getcapm.github.io/docs/index.md

     <em>Code Analysis Package Manager</em>
 </p>

+Code analysis should be easy and fun, and one of the first things to set up for a software project.

 Settings Manager automates your GitHub settings, no matter if you have a couple of personal repositories, or manage a large organization account.